cristianglezm/EvoGarden/README.md

 -   **Dynamic Weather & Seasons**: Experience a living environment with four distinct seasons (Spring, Summer, Autumn, Winter) that cyclically affect temperature and humidity.
 Be prepared for unpredictable weather events like heatwaves, cold snaps, heavy rain, and droughts that create new evolutionary pressures.
 -   **Intelligent Insects with Genetic AI**: Insects no longer move randomly.
 Each insect has a unique genetic code (genome) that determines its preferences for different flower traits.
 They actively seek out flowers that best match their genes, creating complex and emergent behaviors.
+-   **Complex Social Insects (Honeybees)**: Introducing Honeybees (`🐝`), Hives (`🛖`), and a dynamic territory system.
+Bees work together to gather pollen, produce honey, and defend their territory using a communication system based on scent marks.
 -   **Insect Evolution**: When insects reproduce, their offspring inherit a mix of their parents' genomes, with a chance for random mutation.
 This creates a dynamic evolutionary loop where insects adapt to the garden's flower population over generations.
 -   **Stamina-Based Actions & Health**: Insects now manage health and stamina.
 Actions like moving and attacking cost stamina, and they must rest to recover.
 Their health slowly decays, and if it runs out, they die and decompose into a nutrient, completing the ecosystem's cycle of life.
 -   **Corpse & Decay System**: When insects die of old age or from toxic flowers, they leave behind a corpse that slowly decays.
 Once fully decayed, the corpse transforms into a nutrient, completing another link in the ecosystem's cycle of life.